aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slide/get_image/_index.md

 | :- | :- | :- |
 | image_size | **aspose.pydrawing.Size** | Size of the image to create. |

-### Examples

-The following example shows how to converting slides to images with custom sizes using C#.

 ## get_image {#asposeslidesexportitiffoptions}
 Returns a Thumbnail tiff image object with specified parameters.